sezanzeb/JsPlot3D/README.md

 **needed for a first release:**

 - add axis title and numbers (in the same color as axesColor)
-- create a legend and put it into the innerHTML of a legendContainer or something.
-In ColorManager when creating the dfColors array there should be a map returned that maps a color (using the colored sprite) to an axis (x1,x2,x3) and the columnname
+- add the overall title to the legend

-- make a nice live example
+- make a nice live example on a webspace
 - make it easy to use as a framework and make a doku for it with some examples
 - make a bundle without three.js, so that users don't link three.js twice if they already have it